antmicro/kenning/docs/source/cmd-usage.md

 # Using Kenning via command line arguments

-{{projecturl}} provides several scripts for training, compiling and benchmarking deep learning models on various target hardware.
+{{projecturl}} provides several scripts for training, compilation and benchmarking of deep learning models on various target hardware.
 The executable scripts are present in the [kenning.scenarios module](https://github.com/antmicro/kenning/tree/main/kenning/scenarios).
-The sample bash scripts using the scenarios are located in the [scripts directory in the repository](https://github.com/antmicro/kenning/tree/main/scripts).
+Sample bash scripts using the scenarios are located in the [scripts directory in the repository](https://github.com/antmicro/kenning/tree/main/scripts).

-Runnable scripts in scenarios require providing implemented classes from `kenning.core` module to perform such actions as in-framework inference, model training, model compilation and model benchmarking on target.
+Runnable scripts in scenarios require providing implemented classes from the `kenning.core` module to perform such actions as in-framework inference, model training, model compilation and model benchmarking on target.

 ## Command-line arguments for classes

-Each class ([](dataset-api), [](modelwrapper-api), [](optimizer-api) and other) provided to the runnable scripts in scenarios can provide command-line arguments that configure the work of the object of the class.
+Each class ([](dataset-api), [](modelwrapper-api), [](optimizer-api) and other) provided to the runnable scripts in scenarios can provide command-line arguments that configure the work of an object of the given class.

-Each class in the `kenning.core` implements `form_argparse` and `from_argparse` methods.
+Each class in `kenning.core` implements `form_argparse` and `from_argparse` methods.
 The former creates an `argparse` group for a given class with its parameters.
 The latter takes the arguments parsed by `argparse` and returns the object of a class.